 If you will have additional costs for the winter session (travel study, course fees, extra tuition charges, etc.), you will need to email SFS to request that your financial aid budget for spring be adjusted to incorporate these costs.
 Include the CRN(s) and/or course code(s) for your winter session courses in your email.
-Additional aid is generally in the form of a Parent PLUS loan or private student loan.
+Additional aid is generally in the form of a Parent PLUS loan or private education loan.

 We cannot consider: